Commando Logistic Regiment: Organisation

 The Squadron is composed of a headquarters and three Troops made up from a combination of Royal Marines and the Army's Royal Logistic Corps (RLC) personnel.
-The squadron's role is to provide 3 Commando Brigade with 2nd line logistic support that includes transport, stores and bulk fuel.
+The squadron's role is to provide UK Commando Force with 2nd line logistic support that includes transport, stores and bulk fuel.
 Technical Troop holds 60 days of fast moving, technical and general spares and has the ability to deploy airportable, Advance Ordnance Detachments (AODs).
 Petroleum Troop operates Truck Transporters Fuel (TTF).
 They have the ability to work from 'Ship-to-Shore' with various specialist equipment and have the responsibility for the installation of Bulk Fuel Installations (BFIs).
 Transport Troop uses Demountable Rack Offload Pickup System (DROPS) vehicles to provide the lift needed to supply combat supplies, artillery ammunition and engineering equipment.